-Village Elder/Rice farmers Dopplegangers have replaced the elder and possibly other key villagers.
+village Elder/Rice farme ers Dopplegangers have replaced the elder and possibly other key villagers.
+Samurai/Achigaru A Donnleganger has replaced the Samurai

 Samurai/Ashigaru A Doppleganger has replaced the Samurai.
-Bandit chief/Nobushi One of the handits is a Donnleganger, and can use his power to

-One of the bandits is a Doppleganger, and can use his power to spy on the village or castle.
+Bandit chief/Nobushi One of the bandits is a Doppleganger, and can use his power to spy on the village or castle.
 The other bandits are not aware of this, believing the information comes from magic or skill.